First 30 days

 Week 2 — Confidence building

-One low-key guest introduction, if ready
+One low-key guest introduction, if the dog is ready

 Have the guest ignore the dog.
 Let the dog approach in their own time.
 One person, not a group.
+Give the dog an exit route.

 Add one short enrichment activity per day